muhdibee/swiftana2/README.md

 ## About

 Swiftana is a mental health assistant bot that assist users concerning their mental health problems.
 It give recommendations on possible cure or remedies base on the users health sysmtoms.
-In a situation whereby the bot can not handle the user request or the user need to talk to a real human consultant, the bot connect them to real human specialist nearest to their location.
-The project is in Sustainable Development Goal(SDG) goal 3, problem statmeent 1 of the Andela build for SDG project.
+In a situation whereby the bot can not handle the user request or the user need to talk to a real human consultant, the bot connect them to human specialist in their location.
+The project is in line with the Sustainable Development Goal(SDG goal 3), problem statmeent 1 of the Andela build for SDG project.
 Read more about mental health disorder down below this page

 ## Why